 Regarding finite lattices, we prove that \emph{measurability} completely characterizes measures.
-The \emph{measurability} of a bounded lattice $X$ is defined as $n(X)=\text{rk}(\mathbb{Z}[X]/I)$:
+The \emph{measurability} of a bounded lattice $X$ is defined as $n(X)=\rk(\mathbb{Z}[X]/I)$:

-\begin{theo*} Let $X$ be a finite lattice.
+\begin{theorem} Let $X$ be a finite lattice.
 Let $A$ be a ring and let $B$ be an $A$-module.
 Then, $\mathcal{M}(X,B)$ is isomorphic (as $A$-module) to $B^n$, where $n=n(X)<\infty$.
-If the number $n$ is zero, the lattice is called \emph{non-measurable} (as for example, the lattice $M3$). \end{theo*}
+If the number $n$ is zero, the lattice is called \emph{non-measurable} (as for example, the lattice $M3$). \end{theorem}